Updated October 19, 2017

 Life insurance rates are set by what classification you’re put into, and the classification is an assessment of how risky you are to insure.
 This is done using aggregate data and actuarial tables – which basically display the probability a person will die at each age – to see how likely it is they’ll die over the term of the policy.

-While insurers look at these types of issues in the same light, there's a broader scope for how mental illness is defined by each insurer.
+Insurers take mental health history into account.
 If you have obsessive compulsive disorder, it most likely won’t affect your insurance rates.
 If you have a condition more highly linked to suicide, like severe depression, bipolar disorder, or paranoid schizophrenia, your rates will jump.
 In some cases, you may outright be denied.

 Even if you are diagnosed with mental health issues, it's possible to get affordable rates on your term life insurance.
 A 26-year-old female diagnosed with general anxiety, but who takes medication daily, can get a $250,000/10-year term for less than $11 a month.
 Similarly, a 32-year-old male diagnosed with ADHD who takes daily medication and goes to therapy can get a large policy - $1.75 million/15-year term - for around $63 a month.

 Best life insurance companies for people with depression

 Let's use depression as an example.
 Depression is linked with health risks, so some insurers are more rigid in how they'll rate applicants who have a history of depression.

 Here are the best life insurance companies for people with depression: